 Shubha Taparia

-Shubha Taparia is a multidisciplinary artist and curator, based in London since 2001.
+Shubha Taparia (b.1975, Ahmedabad, India) is a multidisciplinary artist and curator, based in London since 2001.
 She is a postgraduate from Central Saint Martins, London, 2007.

 Exploring the material force in her own compilations of ‘the everyday’ and the urban environment, representations of history, transition and power are brought to the forefront in all their irony and precariousness.
 Her practice spans photography, performance, film, mixed media, sound, installation and participatory art.
 With references to older texts and art forms, she tries to find a sense of universality, crossing cultures and localities, exploring the duality of loss and impermanence.